OutSystems/docs-product/src/develop/experience-builder/ref/ExBuilder_UserAuth_CS.md

 ### UserSessionInfo { #Structure_UserSessionInfo }

-Structure to handle the user information in his session.
+Structure to handle the user information in their session.

 *Attributes*